ECHibiki/Tsukuyomi-UseCase-List/Assembled Use Cases.md

 - board feed to show new posts to boards or deleted posts on boards
 - The removal and construction of JSON pages
 - Markup parsing, preferably not with regex

+- Ripping thumbnails from audio
+- Converting URLs into links or board links

 - Embeds should be allowed to be spoilered from post
 - Submit a score for score update